curohu/SSH-Made-Simple/README.md

 # SSH-Made-Simple
-This is the easiest and most "unfriendly" ssh wrapper that I can possibly make
+This is the easiest and most "unfriendly" ssh wrapper that I cane make

-Version 1:
+Version 2:

-This is the first version of the module, it is heavy in dependancies and not cleaned up.
-These will be my goals going forward.
+  I have cleaned up the module next vesion to add more comments and add documentation to readme